molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 ~~~~~~
 sudo apt install -y apt-file
 ~~~~~~
 This may pop up a graphical interface: use tab and arrow keys to navigate.
+May need to reboot, which can be done from the Exosphere interface.
-Last updated 2023-04-29.
+Last updated 2024-04-19.

 ### Install python2